Setup checklist

 3. Invite me as a user

-This adds me to your Azure environment so you can assign me access in the next step.
+This adds me to your Azure account so you can assign me access in the next step.

 - In the Portal, search for Microsoft Entra ID and open it.